Dawn Bogart

 Lisa Miller

-Lisa Miller joined HYC in June of 2020 as our Director of Youth Services.
-Her professional experience includes over thirty years working in non-profit and behavioral health agency environments.
-As our Director of Youth Services, she is responsible for overseeing the Empowering Youth for the Future Case management services and the Host Family and Transitional Host Home programs.
+Lisa Miller joined HYC in June of 2020 as our Chief Program Officer.
+Her professional experience includes over 30 years working in non-profit and behavioral health agency environments.
+As our Chief Program Officer, she is responsible for overseeing the Empowering Youth for the Future Case management services and the Host Family and Transitional Host Home programs.
 She has a master’s degree in Rehabilitation Counseling and holds independent licensure through the AZBBHE in addition to compliance with the clinical supervision registry.
 Her passion for serving youth and families has spanned throughout her career in leadership roles, creating, developing, and executing a vision by collaborating with team members and community partners, creative problem solving and strategic planning.
 When not at work, she likes to spend time with friends and family, read, and explore the world.

 Kate Blosser